fanoos/SmartFastFood/README.md

 The applicationa allows the log-in of various users.
 From the latter you can choose the menus and then pay them.
 Payment is made through the <b>Paypal API</b>.
 All is handled by the <b>c9.io</b> back-end with the <b>laravel</b> framework with the language <b>php</b> .
 The DBMS that saves all transactions and data is <b>MySql</b> .

 # Screenshots

+In this section, the screenshots of the most important applications sections are shown.

 # Members of this project